kubernetes/kubernetes/docs/design/networking.md

 ### Naming, discovery, and load balancing

-In addition to enabling self-registration with 3rd-party discovery mechanisms, we'd like to setup DDNS automatically ([Issue #146](https://github.com/GoogleCloudPlatform/kubernetes/issues/146)). hostname, $HOSTNAME, etc. should return a name for the pod ([Issue #298](https://github.com/GoogleCloudPlatform/kubernetes/issues/298)), and gethostbyname should be able to resolve names of other pods.
+In addition to enabling self-registration with 3rd-party discovery mechanisms, we'd like to setup DDNS automatically ([Issue #146](https://github.com/GoogleCloudPlatform/lmktfy/issues/146)). hostname, $HOSTNAME, etc. should return a name for the pod ([Issue #298](https://github.com/GoogleCloudPlatform/lmktfy/issues/298)), and gethostbyname should be able to resolve names of other pods.
 Probably we need to set up a DNS resolver to do the latter ([Docker issue #2267](https://github.com/dotcloud/docker/issues/2267)), so that we don't need to keep /etc/hosts files up to date dynamically.

-[Service](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/services.md) endpoints are currently found through environment variables.
-Both [Docker-links-compatible](https://docs.docker.com/userguide/dockerlinks/) variables and kubernetes-specific variables ({NAME}_SERVICE_HOST and {NAME}_SERVICE_BAR) are supported, and resolve to ports opened by the service proxy.
+[Service](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/services.md) endpoints are currently found through environment variables.
+Both [Docker-links-compatible](https://docs.docker.com/userguide/dockerlinks/) variables and lmktfy-specific variables ({NAME}_SERVICE_HOST and {NAME}_SERVICE_BAR) are supported, and resolve to ports opened by the service proxy.
 We don't actually use [the Docker ambassador pattern](https://docs.docker.com/articles/ambassador_pattern_linking/) to link containers because we don't require applications to identify all clients at configuration time, yet.
 While services today are managed by the service proxy, this is an implementation detail that applications should not rely on.
-Clients should instead use the [service portal IP](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/services.md) (which the above environment variables will resolve to).
+Clients should instead use the [service portal IP](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/services.md) (which the above environment variables will resolve to).
 However, a flat service namespace doesn't scale and environment variables don't permit dynamic updates, which complicates service deployment by imposing implicit ordering constraints.
 We intend to register each service portal IP in DNS, and for that to become the preferred resolution protocol.

-We'd also like to accommodate other load-balancing solutions (e.g., HAProxy), non-load-balanced services ([Issue #260](https://github.com/GoogleCloudPlatform/kubernetes/issues/260)), and other types of groups (worker pools, etc.).
+We'd also like to accommodate other load-balancing solutions (e.g., HAProxy), non-load-balanced services ([Issue #260](https://github.com/GoogleCloudPlatform/lmktfy/issues/260)), and other types of groups (worker pools, etc.).
 Providing the ability to Watch a label selector applied to pod addresses would enable efficient monitoring of group membership, which could be directly consumed or synced with a discovery mechanism.
-Event hooks ([Issue #140](https://github.com/GoogleCloudPlatform/kubernetes/issues/140)) for join/leave events would probably make this even easier.
+Event hooks ([Issue #140](https://github.com/GoogleCloudPlatform/lmktfy/issues/140)) for join/leave events would probably make this even easier.

 ### External routability